Orz3br4/NLC_Bot/README.md

 # NLC Bot
-A Line bot to help you do weekly routines better!
+A Line bot to help you do weekly routines easier!